Alt.Latino Playlist: Slow Grooves To Close Out Summer

 Luis Muñoz, "Shame (feat.
 Lois Mahalia)"

 Luis Muñoz, one of California's best kept secrets, has a thing about drawing out the best from his vocalist collaborators.
-His latest album, The Infinite Plan, features Guyanese singer Lois Mahalia on a stunning set of songs.
+His latest album, The Infinite Dream, features Guyanese singer Lois Mahalia on a stunning set of songs.
 They come from a variety of cultures, but what they've made here can only be described as "Luis Muñoz" music: at times elegantly sparse, other times almost painterly always so artfully crafted.
 Seriously, if your looking for something that surprises, check out this album. — Felix Contreras

 Girl Ultra, "Ruleta"